Skip to content

 • Clients connect to SSE path to receive real-time updates

-• Use correlation headers to match SSE events to requests
+• Use the X-NpgsqlRest-ID header to correlate SSE events to specific requests

 Comments